EthyMoney/TsukiBot/common/commands.md

 ## TradingView Charts

+Every chart comes with timeframe buttons underneath it (15M, 1H, 4H, 1D, 1W).
+Click one to re-render the same chart at that interval without retyping the command.

 ### `/c <query>`
 Generate a TradingView chart and post it as an image in the channel.
 The `query` is very flexible — provide a pair, then optionally an exchange, an interval, and one or more indicators, all in the same field.
 + `query` *(required)* — pair plus optional exchange / interval / indicators, e.g. `ethusd binance 4h rsi macd`